Historical Intraday Data (Missing Data / Download Errors / Viewing More Data)

-In the case of a futures contract chart for a specific contract month (Example: H14), it has a limited life.
+In the case of a futures contract chart for a specific contract month (Example: H14 March 2014), it has a limited life.
 Therefore, it will only go back so far in time.
 Also, depending upon the Data or Trading service you are using, it may not go back to the time that trading began in the particular contract.
 To get data further back in time you will need to enable the Continuous Futures Contract option for the chart.
 This will load in multiple futures contracts in the chart.

-For instructions, refer to the Continuous Futures Contract Charts page.
+For instructions to do this, refer to the Continuous Futures Contract Charts page.

 - Select Chart >> Chart Settings on the menu.
 Set the Use Number of Days to Load >> Days to Load setting to the number of days you want to load and view in the chart.
 Press OK.
 If that does not load all the data you need to view, then go on to the next step.
 To see all of the data loaded in the chart you will need to scroll back the chart.
 If you do see the data in the chart that you require, then stop here.

 - Select Global Settings >> Data/Trade Service Settings on the menu.
 Set the Max (Maximum) Historical Intraday Days to Download Non-Tick Data/1-Tick Data settings to the number of days of Intraday data you want to have downloaded from the server.
 The easiest thing to do is to set this to 186 and go on to the next step, assuming you do not require more than 6 months of historical data for a non-futures symbol.

 There is a separate setting for 1 Tick Data and Non-Tick Data.
 To make sure you get a reasonable amount of data, it is recommended to set both of these to 186.
 You will need to set these settings to a higher value to download more historical Intraday data.
 The 1 Tick Data setting applies when the Intraday Data Storage Time Unit is set to 1 Tick, or historical Tick data is downloaded from the Data/Trading service.